GearHost/Docs/docs/getting-started.md

 ###Add a credit card (optional)
 To get the best experience at GearHost you will want to add a credit card to your account.
-By adding a credit card on file you can create a Standard or Reserved CloudSite or scale within any restrictions.
+By adding a credit card on file you can create a Hobby or Small CloudSite or scale within any restrictions.
 You also get access to other features such as faster and larger databases, add-ons, etc.

 1. Login to your [control panel](https://my.gearhost.com)
 2. Select the **Billing** menu on your left hand side